ErgodicEntropy/Domain-Modeler/readme.md

 5. Handle examination per course: code -> simulation box, text -> paragraphs, etc
 6. Dashboard for student modeling
 7. Add database in the backend (mysqli php)
+8. create branch: git branch -m -> two branches: one for client-side only (js) and the other for client-side and server side (js+php mysql)
 ### System Requirements

 Authentification